jharbieh-microsoft/copilot/README.md

 * ["OpenAI Co-founder Greg Brockman on ChatGPT, DALL·E and the Impact of Generative AI | SXSW 2023".
 SXSW.
 Accessed on 4/14/2023.](https://youtu.be/YtJEfTTD_Y4)

 # Hello World Copilot Examples Usage
+A few code files will include how to run comments inline.

 ### Compiling a .cs file
 ```